Understanding hashes

 Device hash

 The device hash is a specific identifier based on the hardware of the device.
-It is generated based on multiple data points hand picked by our Device Fingerprinting team.
+It is generated based on multiple data points hand-picked by our Device Fingerprinting team.

-JavaScript Agent (desktop + mobile devices)
+JavaScript SDK (desktop + mobile devices)

 Two identical devices with the same hardware will share a hash.
 However, customers who share device hashes are not necessarily related.
 They may simply own the same type of device.